 All activity provides more details about an activity, such as ticket title, ticket number, and comments.
 Click on an activity in All activity to view the comments.

-Activity size is scaled vertically instead of horizontally in this view, and activities may overlap each other until you zoom in.
+Note: Activity size is scaled vertically instead of horizontally in this view, and activities may overlap each other until you zoom in.
 A white line around activity nodes indicates overlapping activities.
 Zoom in to view an hourly breakdown of those overlapping activities.